Usage Tips:

 Sample Output:

-# Check env
+TO-DO# Check env

 certutil